Bank Hapoalim shareholder considers stake sale - newspaper

-JERUSALEM, July 20 (Reuters) - The controlling shareholder of Israel’s largest bank, Hapoalim, is considering selling a stake to a foreign investor to advance the company’s international business, the Globes financial daily reported on Monday citing unnamed sources.
+JERUSALEM (Reuters) - The controlling shareholder of Israel’s largest bank, Hapoalim (POLI.TA), is considering selling a stake to a foreign investor to advance the company’s international business, the Globes financial daily reported on Monday citing unnamed sources.

 Hapoalim, which has a market value of 28 billion shekels ($7.3 billion), is 20.2 percent owned by Shari Arison through her investment company Arison Holdings.